submission001/anonymoussubmission_automl/multimodal_text_benchmark/README.md

 Link: https://machinehack.com/hackathons/product_sentiment_classification_weekend_hackathon_19/overview

+**Task:** (Multiclass Classification) Classify the sentiment of user reviews of products based on the review text and product type.

 ## airbnb

 Original data source: Melbourne Airbnb Open Data

 Link: https://www.kaggle.com/tylerx/melbourne-airbnb-open-data

+**Task:** (Multiclass Classification) Predict the price label of AirBnb listings (in Melbourne, Australia) based on the page of each listing which includes many miscellaneous features about the listing.

 ## wine

 Original data source: 130k wine reviews with variety, location, winery, price, and description (from WineEnthusiast)

 Link: https://www.kaggle.com/zynicide/wine-reviews

+**Task:** (Multiclass Classification)  Classify the variety of wines based on tasting descriptions from sommeliers, their price, country-of-origin, and other features.

 ## imdb